ncatlab/nlab-content/pages/7/1/2/0/217/content.md

 #Todd Trimble's exposition of ETCS#

-[[Todd Trimble]] has a series of expositional writings on ETCS which provide a very careful introduction and at the same time a whealth of useful details.
+[[Todd Trimble]] has a series of expositional writings on ETCS which provide a very careful introduction and at the same time a wealth of useful details.

 * Todd Trimble, _ZFC and ETCS: Elementary Theory of the Category of Sets_ ([[Trimble on ETCS I|nLab entry]],  [original blog entry](http://topologicalmusings.wordpress.com/2008/09/01/zfc-and-etcs-elementary-theory-of-the-category-of-sets/))